The Kaiser's Gunboat

 sank in the early morning, so Kane probably wasn't precisely sure where she had dragged relative to the reef and may have based his estimate on his recollection of her position the previous evening, so all-in-all I cannot be sure the position I have chosen is close to being accurate or not.

-The image shown within Keith's text is attributed by the Naval History and Heritage Command
+The bottom image shown within Keith's text is attributed by the Naval History and Heritage Command

 site reference image "NH 2148" as showing the prow of SMS Eber